 - Associate a new concept with previous ideas.
 It allows us to learn

 - Retain information while we pay attention to something else.
-For example, we are able to prepare the ingredients that we need for a recipe while we talk on the phone.
+E.g. following a recipe while we talk on the phone.

 We use our working or operative memory on a daily basis for a number of tasks.
-When we try to remember a telephone number before writing it down or when we are immersed in conversation: we need to remember what was just said, process it, and respond to it by giving our own opinion.
-When we take notes at school: we need to remember what the teacher said so that we can write it down in our own words.
-When we do mental math in the supermarket to see if we have enough money to pay.
+For students it lets them take notes at school.
+They need to remember what the teacher said so that they can write it down in their own words.
+For adults, it’s when we do mental math in the supermarket to see if we have enough money to pay.